mas-bandwidth/yojimbo/BUILDING.md

     premake5 connect

-Very shortly, this connect program will be extended to decode the match response and connect a client to the server returned.
+Very shortly, this connect program will be extended to decode the match response and connect a client to the server returned by the matcher.

 ## Feedback